arvind-india/IoT-MEAN-dashboard/README.md

-#IoT Express:
+#IoT Express Heads Up Display:
 ## a node/Express based Web Server created simulate a live data feed from an IoT device.
-### This app is intended to live on a server where it will
+This app is intended to live on a server where it will provide a live stream of randomly generated data meant to simulate sensor readings.

 This project was initiated from Yeoman with the ['generator-express'](https://github.com/petecoop/generator-express) generator module.